 Nonproprietary name.
 “Nonproprietary name” means the generic name assigned by the United States Adopted Names (USAN) Council.

 Pharmacy Benefits Manager (PBM).
-“Pharmacy Benefits Manager (PBM)” means an entity that performs pharmacy benefits management, as defined in 24A M.R.S. §1913.
+“Pharmacy Benefits Manager (PBM)” means an entity that performs pharmacy benefits management, as defined in 24-A M.R.S. §4347, sub-section 17.

 Prescription drug.
 “Prescription drug” means a drug, as defined in Section 321(g) of Title 21 of the United States Code, or a biological product as defined in Section 262(i)(1) of Title 42 of the United States Code, that